-- New Leaf Biofuel - The New Leaf Biofuel Exit collects grease from restaurants, schools, hotels and other businesses to convert the cooking oil that would otherwise be discarded into biodiesel fuel.
+New Leaf Biofuel collects grease from restaurants, schools, hotels and other businesses to convert the cooking oil that would otherwise be discarded into biodiesel fuel.

-- Buster Biofuels - The Buster Biofuels Exit partners with different businesses and corporations to collect and repurpose their used kitchen oils and grease to convert it into biofuel.
+Buster Biofuels partners with different businesses and corporations to collect and repurpose their used kitchen oils and grease to convert it into biofuel.

 Composting turn food scraps into a nutrient-rich soil amendments and can be done on site in smaller amounts or on a larger scale at a municipal or commercial level.